-Check out the latest UPSC Mains Public Administration Syllabus 2019.
+Check out the latest UPSC Mains Public Administration Syllabus 2020.
 Public Administration subject is one of the optional papers in UPSC IAS Mains Exam.
 Earlier we’ve provided UPSC Mains Syllabus, Now we are providing UPSC Mains Optional Subject Syllabus of Public Administration Paper.
 There is only “ONE” optional subject to choose from the list of optional subjects which are given below.
 It comprises of two papers each of 250 marks.
-So, the optional paper has total 500 marks.
+So, the optional paper has a total 500 marks.
 In UPSC Civil Services Mains Exam, Public Administration is one of the Optional Subjects and consists of 2 papers.
 Each paper is of 250 marks with a total of 500 marks.
 Find below the UPSC Syllabus for Public Administration Optional Subject.

 Also Check: UPSC Mains Optional Subjects List